 Each Honors course completed will be noted "Honors" on the student's transcript.
 Students who have completed the program will be recognized at graduation.
 Transcripts and degrees are inscribed with a notation that the student is a graduate of the Honors Transfer Program.
 In addition, many universities recognize academic excellence as reflected by completion of the program.

 13. How can students apply?
 Whom should they contact?

 It's simple!
-Just complete the Honors Program application form.
+Just complete the Honors Transfer Program application form.

 For application materials, students should contact John Ulloa, Honors Coordinator.